SOS! How Do I Stop My Cream Eyeshadow From Creasing?September 18, 2020

 Cream Eyeshadow Tip #3: Choose the Right Formula

 Glazer says that looking for formulas with long-wear or crease-proof claims will cut down your struggle significantly.
-“The technology is so advanced now, seriously trust in the science.”
-When it comes to her personal favorites, Maybelline New York Color Tattoo and Giorgio Armani Eye Tint Liquid Shadow make the cut.
-And we understand why: Both eyeshadows are vibrant and hold up extremely well throughout the day.
+“The technology is so advanced now; seriously trust in the science,” she says.
+When it comes to her personal favorites, the Maybelline New York Color Tattoo and Giorgio Armani Eye Tint Liquid Shadow make the cut.
+And we understand why: Both eyeshadows are vibrant and hold up well throughout the day.
+We also recommend the L’Oréal Paris Infallible Brilliant Eyes Shimmer Liquid Eye Shadow for another affordable option.

 Cream Eyeshadow Tip #4: Apply and Set